chrislowles/nix/README.md

-# linux related stuff
+# Linux related stuff
-various flows for starting out on linux
+Various flows for starting out on Linux.